-A research team has published a new study lead by Pat Roche, professor of astrophysics at The University of Oxford, and Chris Packham, associate professor of physics and astronomy at The University of Texas at San Antonio.
-It reveals a new high resolution map of the magnetic field lines in gas and dust swirling around the supermassive black hole at the center of our galaxy.
+A research team has published a new study led by Pat Roche, professor of astrophysics at The University of Oxford, and Chris Packham, associate professor of physics and astronomy at The University of Texas at San Antonio.
+It reveals a new high-resolution map of the magnetic field lines in gas and dust swirling around the supermassive black hole at the center of our galaxy.
 The team created the map, which is the first of its kind, using the CanariCam infrared camera attached to the Gran Telescopio Canarias on the island of La Palma.

 “This collaborative work is an exciting step forward in our collective efforts to gain a greater understanding of our own galaxy and the supermassive black hole at the center of it.
 It also demonstrates the importance of access to the largest telescopes using advanced cameras/techniques,” Packham said.

 Black holes are objects with gravitational fields so strong that even light cannot escape their grasp.
 The center of almost every galaxy appears to host a black hole, including the Milky Way, where we live.
 Stars move around the black hole at speeds of up to 800 million kilometers an hour, indicating that it has a mass of at least a million times our Sun.
 Depending on how the material flows, some of it may eventually be captured and engulfed by the black hole.

 Visible light from sources in the center of the Milky Way is blocked by clouds of gas and dust.
 Infrared light, as well as X-rays and radio, more freely passes through this obscuring material, so astronomers use this to see the region more clearly.
 CanariCam combines this with a polarizing device, which preferentially filters light with the particular characteristics associated with magnetic fields.